mohankumargupta/raspberrypiVM/README.md

 2. On the emulator screen, type the following command: sed -i -e 's/^/#/' /etc/ld.preload.so

-    Then type the following commands one line at a time.
+    Then type the following commands one line at a time (unfortunately, no copy/paste available in qemu).

     echo > /etc/udev/rules.d/90-qemu.rules